jesseweed/aulph/README.md

 ## Description

-Auth (Alf) is a PHP 5 Library for working with the OAuth2 client & server process.
+Aulph (Alf) is a PHP 5 Library for working with the OAuth2 client & server process.

 ##Development Team